 Dr. Mishra writes that those tools recovered from Sikkim were collected from the fields, under step cultivation, and even from the local people, who thought that those were "Chattang ko Dunga" or the "Vajra Dunga" stone from heaven.
 This reminded me of an interesting point from the well-read book "Lepcha – My Vanishing Tribe" by AR Foning.
 The author, AR Foning, writes about his experience with "Sadaer Longs," the so-called thunderstones that the old folks used to say were blessed by the Thunder God.

 According to "Archaeological Exploration in Sikkim," "An interesting aspect of the excavation done at Sikkim pushed a significant breakthrough in the world of archaeology.
-The scholars consider the region of Sikkim as a corridor through which the Neolithic Celt-making techniques entered India from South East Asia.
-The tools found in Sikkim were derived from dolerite, shale, slate, and fossil woods.
+Scholars consider the region of Sikkim to be a corridor through which Neolithic Celt-making techniques entered India from Southeast Asia.
+The tools found in Sikkim were derived from dolerite, shale, slate, and fossil wood.
 "The typological analysis of the tools suggests two phases in their development, which forms the basis for a twofold schema that has been introduced for their identification.
 These phases are: (i).
 Early phase with tools being wholly chipped and the edge ground. (ii).
-Later phase with pecked and edge ground and fully ground tools.
+Later phases will use pecked and edge ground and fully ground tools.
 Using this schema, the early phase shows common features with the Hoabihian Culture of South East Asia, dated to 10,000 B.C., and the later phase, assignable to 8000 B.C., shows a close affinity with that of South China and South East Asia."

 Published in Sikkim Express - 28.
 06. 2020